swapmush/mtl/blue/session01/s01_learner/mtl_session01_see.md

 ### 6. Select a Team Lead.

 -  The role of the Team Lead is to:
-     - be the main point of contact between the team and *Modeling to Learn* co-facilitators;
+1. Be the main point of contact between the team and *Modeling to Learn* co-facilitators;
-     - become familiar with *MTL* resources and help team members trouble-shoot - mainly Microsoft Teams (used for screen-sharing during meetings), mtl.how/data (the data user interface), mtl.how/sim (the simulation user interface); and
+2. Become familiar with *MTL* resources and help team members trouble-shoot - mainly Microsoft Teams (used for screen-sharing during meetings), mtl.how/data (the data user interface), mtl.how/sim (the simulation user interface); and
-     - provide leadership during *MTL* sessions, encouraging team participation in discussions and serving as computer simulation lead under co-facilitators' guidance.
+3. Provide leadership during *MTL* sessions, encouraging team participation in discussions and serving as computer simulation lead under co-facilitators' guidance.

 - Ideal characteristics of the Team Lead include:
    - Having strong relationships with fellow team members;
    - Being organized;
    - Having basic computer knowledge (some Excel experience is good);
    - Attention to detail; and
    - Commitment to process improvement and the use of data to improve care.

 ## Done and Do (15 minutes)